FOCUSING ON REACTION SPEED COULD BE MAKING YOU SLOW!

 already organising jobs that would have to be done eventually anyway.
 It’s a

 There is, however, another step we need to take even before being proactive.
 It’s something I call brain pre-innovation.
-Brain pre-innovation means that you are preparing the
+Brain pre-innovation means preparing the brain before the next physical activity.
+For example, when we sprint, the

-brain must always work ahead of the feet or we would trip and fall.
+brain must always work ahead of the feet, or we would trip and fall.
 The main

 always work ahead of whatever the feet intend to do.
-Normally a lack of speed
+Normally, a lack of speed

 is more about poor pre-innovation rather than poor leg speed.